-Courses for Year 10 and 11 students generally culminate in the University of Cambridge’s International General Certificate of Secondary Education (IGCSE).
-Students typically take 10-13 external exams as part of this pathway.
+Courses for Year 10 and 11 students generally culminate in the Cambridge International General Certificate of Secondary Education (IGCSE).
+Students typically take 9-11 external exams as part of this pathway.

-A majority of students entering Years 12 and 13 will study for the full International Baccalaureate (IB) Diploma.
-Students may also elect to follow the High School Diploma pathway to create different and flexible study plans.
+The majority of students entering Years 12 and 13 will study for the full International Baccalaureate (IB) Diploma.
+Students may elect to follow the High School Diploma pathway to create different and flexible study plans.

 - External IGCSE and the IB examinations are held from May-June each year.